Tū Mai Taonga Project Under New Leadership

 Conservation efforts on Aotea Great Barrier have been strengthened by a new Memorandum of Understanding between the Ngāti Rehua Ngātiwai ki Aotea Trust Board and Aotea Great Barrier Island Environmental Tru

-The memorandum enables transfer of the Tū Mai Taonga project from the Aotea Great Barrier Island Environmental Trust to the Ngāti Rehua Ngātiwai ki Aotea Trust Board.
+The memorandum enables transfer of the Tū Mai Taonga project from the Aotea Great Barrier Environmental Trust to the Ngāti Rehua Ngātiwai ki Aotea Trust Board.

-Chairman of the Ngāti Rehua Ngātiwai ki Aotea Trust Board Opo Ngawaka acknowledged the work done by the Aotea Great Barrier Island Environmental Trust and conservation groups across Aotea in their efforts to champion this project.
+Chairman of the Ngāti Rehua Ngātiwai ki Aotea Trust Board Opo Ngawaka acknowledged the work done by the Aotea Great Barrier Environmental Trust and conservation groups across Aotea in their efforts to champion this project.

 “Jobs for Nature funding enables us to build a project that will create new conservation jobs, protect our taonga species and contribute to long-term hapū, community and environmental well-being,” Opo Ngawaka said.